rwestlund/embedded-digimesh/README.md

 # embedded-digimesh

-This is a minimal C library that implements a portion of the XBee Digimesh protocol.
+A minimal C library that implements a portion of the XBee Digimesh protocol.

 ## Description